 The garage-built world record holder

 Roughly 100 to 120 Cri-Cris are believed to be flying today across France, Switzerland, Belgium, the UK and the United States.
-Most were built by their owners over three or four years in suburban garages, working from Michel Colomban’s original plans — plans that, in 2026, still sell for €350 from the designer’s website and remain one of the most popular kit-built designs in European aviation.
+Most were built by their owners over three or four years in suburban garages, working from Michel Colomban’s original plans — plans that are still sold by the designer and remain one of the most popular plans-built designs in European aviation.

 A Cri-Cri is small.
 A Cri-Cri is loud — the chainsaw engines have that effect.
 A Cri-Cri is utterly unlike anything else you will ever sit inside that calls itself an aeroplane.
 But it loops, it rolls, it sets world records, and it does it on lawnmower fuel.
 That is, quietly, one of the best French achievements in aviation of the 20th century.